Dav1dde/BraLa/README.md

 ## Features ##

-BraLa is at this state just a minecraft (S)MP viewer, it is able to connect to 1.3 servers and display the world (only solid blocks) and has no transparency or light.
+BraLa is at this state just a minecraft (S)MP viewer, it is able to connect to 1.4.6 servers and display the world.
 BraLa also doesn't have any kind of physics (to use BraLa you must set the client into creative mod or allow to fly).